 Unsolicited calls, texts, emails: Do not answer or hang up if you suspect a phone call seems out of the ordinary.
 Delete unsolicited texts and emails.
 Phone numbers and email addresses can be spoofed to appear to be a reputable source.
 If the email comes from someone you know, call them to ask if they sent it.

 Ignore online offers for vaccinations.
-There currently are no vaccines or other products available to treat or cure COVID-19 online or in stores.
+There currently are no vaccines or other products available to treat or cure COVID-19 online.

 If you receive a call to make a donation, hang up and research the charity independently using sites such as Guidestar.org.
 Any request for donations or payment by gift card, wire transfer or cash are scams.